Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 6.md

 Compare readInts5.cc vs. readIntsSS.cc

-(Not for marks:)Homeowork: Run the two programs and give the input hello123abc45
+(Not for marks:)Homework: Run the two programs and give the input hello123abc45

 **Default Arguments in functions (C++)**
 ```cpp